thermal expansion in ppp pipes

 • Overstressed anchors and supports

-• High condensation risk if movement damages insulation
+• Risk of condensation if insulation is compromised

-Without proper design, these movements can compromise entire plumbing and HVAC networks in high-rise and infrastructure projects.
+Without proper design, these issues can impact entire plumbing and HVAC systems, particularly in high-rise buildings and large infrastructure projects.

-• Pipe bowing or buckling in long horizontal runs
+• Pipe bowing or buckling in long runs

 • Operating temperature range